Murder of Babita Deokaran

+Babita Deokaran was a South African whistleblower murdered for reporting corruption at the Gauteng Department of Health where she was working as the acting chief director financial accounting officer.

+The murder

-Babita Deokaran was assassinated at around 08:00 SAST on 23 August 2021 while she was returning home from dropping her daughter off at school.
+Deokaran was shot and killed at around 08:00 SAST on 23 August 2021 while she was returning home from dropping her daughter off at school.
 A vehicle pulled alongside her vehicle and fired multiple shots after she had parked in front of her house in Johannesburg South, Gauteng Province, South Africa resulting in her death.
 The case caused significant controversy in South Africa given Deokaran's status as an anti-corruption whistleblower and the lack of protection afforded to her by the state.
 At the time of her death Deokaran was the acting chief financial officer at the Gauteng Provincial Government Department of Health.

-Background

 It was reported in the media that her death was linked to a corrupt COVID-19 PPE procurement scandal to the value of R332 million (equivalent to US$20 million) within the Gauteng Provincial Department of Health.
-An official from the South African Special Investigative Unit confirmed that Deokaran was a key witness in the investigation to expose a syndicate setup to benefit from state corruption.
+An official from the South African Special Investigating Unit confirmed that Deokaran was a key witness in the investigation to expose a syndicate setup to benefit from state corruption.
 Deokaran had been on special leave for more than a year prior to her death whilst the investigation was underway.